isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

     FROM `isb-cgc-bq.TCGA_versioned.clinical_gdc_r24`
     LIMIT 1000

-.. note:: You can use the "Preview" feature in the BigQuery web UI, at no cost, instead of doing a SELECT * which will do a full table scan!
+You can use the "Preview" feature in the BigQuery web UI, at no cost, instead of doing a SELECT * which will do a full table scan!
 See the picture below.

 .. image:: BQ-console-tablePreview.png